-We also lease a facility in Redmond, Washington where we operate our system development effort and business development activities.
-The lease for this facility expires in May of 2005.
+We also lease a facility in Bellevue, Washington where we operate our system development effort and business development activities.
+The lease for this facility expires in August of 2009.
 The facilities are well suited for designing and building limited volume prototypes and small quantity industrial or government products.
 Cables and electronic interfaces have recently been produced to permit our OEM customers to more rapidly create products and shorten their time-to-market.
 We plan to outsource medium to high volume subsystem production to low cost plastics, lenses, and assembly manufacturers.
 We are currently using domestic and international outside manufacturers and we are investigating new outsource opportunities.

 We believe that manufacturing efficiency is an important factor for success in the consumer markets.
 We believe that high yield and maximum utilization of our equipment set will be key for profitability.
-We believe that all of the main components for manufacturing success are in place, but we will require additional: (i) staff and training of employees for round the clock operation, (ii) inventory of integrated circuits and other raw materials, and (iii) maintenance and upgrades to the equipment set from time to time.
 The equipment required for initial profitable production is in place.
 Some equipment will be added when our production volume increases or as needed.